Fundamental groups of log Calabi-Yau surfaces

 Some examples of non--residually finite fundamental groups of smooth projective varieties are given in \cite{Tol93}.
-This corollary furthers the folklore expectation that positivity of $K_X$ relates to a large fundamental group $\pi_1(X)$, whereas positivity of $-K_X$ relates to a small enough fundamental group $\pi_1(X)$.
-In~\cite{Kol95}, Koll\'ar shows that a smooth projective variety $X$ with {\em large algebraic fundamental group} $\pi^{\rm alg}_1(X)$ satisfies that $2K_X$ is linearly equivalent to an effective divisor.
-In the previous statement, by a {\em large algebraic fundamental group}, we mean that the image of $\pi_1(Z)\rightarrow \pi_1(X)$ has infinite image for any non-constant morphism $Z\rightarrow X$.
-On the contrary, whenever $-K_X$ is positive, for instance globally generated, we expect that $\pi_1(X)$ is residually finite.
-This expectation is consolidated in a particular case by Corollary~\ref{introcor1}.
+Note that Corollary \ref{introcor1} furthers the folklore expectation that positivity of the canonical class relates to a ``large'' fundamental group $\pi_1(X)$, whereas positivity of the anticanonical class relates to a ``small'' fundamental group $\pi_1(X)$.